 Dear ,

-The Noncommercial Users Constituency (N.C.U.C.), the largest and most diverse component of the Generic Names Supporting Organization (G.N.S.O.), appreciates and welcomes this opportunity to comment on the Westlake Governance Draft Report of it’s Review of the G.N.S.O.
-We do appreciative of the time and effort invested in this effort by Westlake, ICANN staff and many members of the ICANN community.
+The Noncommercial Users Constituency (N.C.U.C.), the largest and most diverse component of ICANN’s Generic Names Supporting Organization (G.N.S.O.), appreciates and welcomes this opportunity to comment on the Westlake Governance Draft Report of it’s Review of the G.N.S.O.
+We are very appreciative of the time and effort invested in this effort by Westlake, ICANN staff and many members of the ICANN community.
 Working together we have confidence we will produce a Review that is accurate, substantive and will provide a positive framework within which the G.N.S.O. can improve and better serve the ICANN community.

 This draft Report does not provide such a framework.
-We have deep concerns about this studies methodology, assumptions, criteria, analysis and policy recommendations.
+We have serious concerns about this study’s methodology, assumptions, criteria for analysis and policy recommendations.
 It is a deeply flawed study and major changes must be made if any credence can be given it as we work together to create a better, more effective G.N.S.O.

 Our response today will not be comprehensive but rather will focus on what we believe are the more egregious flaws in the study.
 We note the substantial work that has been done in evaluating Working Groups, the G.N.S.O.
 Council and the PDP process.
 Although some of the methodological problems we discuss are present in those parts of the study, in this response we as a Constituency will be focusing on those areas of the study most closely related to our role in the G.N.S.O.

 We actually are a bit puzzled about our prominence and portrayal in this study.
 No other unit of the G.N.S.O. is mentioned as often as the N.C.U.C. in the Report and, frankly, no other unit of the G.N.S.O. is characterized as negatively as we are.
-We found this deeply disturbing, particularly since many of the negative representations are easily disproven by verifiable facts and many of the studies recommendations consist of attributes the N.C.U.C. already excel in yet do not receive acknowledgement for in this draft Report.
+We found this deeply disturbing, particularly since many of the negative representations are easily disproven by verifiable facts.
+Many of the study’s recommendations consist of attributes and practices the N.C.U.C. already excel in, yet we do not receive acknowledgement for them in this draft Report.
 We look forward to setting the record straight in this Response.

 GENERAL METHODOLOGICAL CONCERNS

-The authors of this draft Report repeatedly acknowledge this studies methodological limitations.
+The authors of this draft report repeatedly acknowledge this study’s methodological limitations.
 They described their approach to interviews as ‘less than ideally efficient’ (p.
 9).
-There are recurrent references to the author’s being ‘unable to find evidence’ (e.g., p.
+There are recurrent references to the authors being ‘unable to find evidence’ (e.g., p.
 51), the lack of ‘objective and quantifiable criteria’ (p.
 7) and of the lack of quantitative data concerning volunteer participation rates, retention rates, diversity, gender and of statistics concerning the recruitment and intake of new volunteers (p.
 8).
-While appreciative of the honesty of the Westlake team in mentioning their challenges, it should be noted that mere acknowledgement of a studies deficit does not cleanse the study of those limitations.
+While appreciative of the honesty of the Westlake team in mentioning their challenges, it should be noted that mere acknowledgement of a study’s deficiencies does not cleanse the study of those limitations.
 It certainly did not do so here.

-We have the following concerns about this studies construct and methodology:
+We have the following concerns about this study’s construction and methodology: